 Who doesn’t love a little friendly competition?
-To get your team excited about the new knowledge management platform hold a contest to help get your employees to really dive and get the lay of the land.
-The prize?
-Lunch with leadership, a cool new tech gadget, paid time off, or whatever is appropriate for your organization.
+To get your team excited about the new knowledge management platform, hold a contest to encourage your employees to really dive in and get the lay of the land.
+(Some of our customers have had success with virtual scavenger hunts or bingo games inside their knowledge management platform and contests to choose a name for the new KM community.)
+The prize can be lunch with leadership, a cool new tech gadget, paid time off, or whatever is appropriate for your organization.

 Don’t let the hype of your new knowledge management platform die.
 Hold regular training meetings for your employees so they can stay on top best practices, as well as any important product updates or changes.
 This is one of the best ways to keep employees engaged and sharing company knowledge effectively.

 “Any significant update to the platform is an opportunity for training and engagement,” says Betsy.
 “Whenever you hear from your Customer Success Manager about a new feature, take that as your cue to send out communication and help documentation.”